 These scenarios are not, however, limited to music radio.
 Sports radio programmers deal with them as well and currently the changing landscape of sports consumption poses major challenges.
 I would argue that the rise of eSports, mixed martial arts (MMA) and legalized sports gambling represent the sports equivalents of the Margaritaville problem.

-With eSports competitions selling-out arenas, MMA generating massive pay-per-view revenues and more states legalizing sports gambling, there is little question that all three of these are important parts of the sports landscape that are growing, especially with the younger consumers that advertisers covet.
+With eSports competitions selling-out arenas, MMA generating massive pay-per-view revenues and more states legalizing sports gambling like the new California online poker law, there is little question that all three of these are important parts of the sports landscape that are growing, especially with the younger consumers that advertisers covet.
 Does that mean if you program a sports radio station you should devote airtime to these topics?

 The answer, of course, is “it depends.”